Sidi Bou Said, Tunisia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and E. It's important that you find the necessary kind.
-A lot of adapters available are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types C and E. Make sure to find the necessary type.
+The vast majority of adapters that you can buy are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most areas.

 What to wear/what to pack: